 Defining a socket timeout period is the common measure to protect server resources and is expected.
 However, the time needed to fulfill a service requests depends on several systems, which impose longer timeout period than usually required.
 We recommend setting no less than 1 second socket connection timeout and 5 seconds socket read timeout while communicating with Vipps.

-A good practice is, if/when the socket read timeout occurs, to call Get Payment Details and check status of last transaction in transaction history prior executing the service call again.
+A good practice is, if/when the socket read timeout occurs, then call Get Payment Details and check status of last transaction in transaction history prior executing the service call again.

 Callback aborted/interrupted